rgl-epfl/large-steps-pytorch/README.md

 ### Cloning the repository

 Otherwise, if you want to reproduce the experiments from the paper, you can clone this repo and install the module locally.
-Make sure you have installed the `cupy` and `scikit-sparse` dependencies mentioned above before.

 ```bash
 git clone --recursive git@github.com:rgl-epfl/large-steps-pytorch.git